 Many people know that medical school students, on average, graduate with nearly $200,00 in loans owed.
 Just because physicians make a high income doesn’t mean they can easily handle their debt.
 We explore medical school loan repayment options for new medical school graduates.

-However, with ever increasing costs and significant declines in physician reimbursements from Medicare and Medicaid, some doctors are finding trouble paying off their loans without accruing tons of interest.
+However, with ever-increasing costs and significant declines in physician reimbursements from Medicare and Medicaid, some doctors are finding trouble paying off their loans without accruing tons of interest.
 Physicians still accepting Medicare and Medicaid patients are expected to see reimbursement rates drop as much as 21 and 43 percent, respectively.
 Let’s take a look at the alarming trend.

-Let’s put this into perspective with some numbers.
+Let’s put medical student loan repayment into perspective with some numbers.
 Let’s pretend you’re a fresh medical school graduate with $175,000 in medical school debt.
 At a 6% interest payment over 10 years, you’re going to be paying about $1,943 a month every month.
 By the time you pay it all off, you will have also paid over $58,000 in interest.

 Now taking $2,000 out of the paycheck of a physician may be a relatively small portion, but what about the $58,000 in interest?
 We all know that when you borrow money, you’re always going to have to pay interest.
 That’s the name of this numbers game, but if you can reduce your student loan debt, you could use your money on other things instead of high-interest loan repayments.

 After 12 to 15 years of rigorous schooling and training and with a large pay increase on the way, of course, these new doctors are going to increase their spending, upgrading cars or moving from an apartment to a house.
 By taking some time to crunch the numbers before doing any of that, you can find loan repayment options to avoid large interest payments.

 Consider refinancing your student loans.
 Refinancing can help you save interest over time and is especially beneficial for those with high-interest private loans.